 Then consider Benjamin Franklin.
 He is hardly the model conservative.
 A man of the secular Enlightenment, he was a skeptic or deist for most of his life.
 While it made him popular in the salons of France, his faith in reason hardly commended him to Burke.
 Franklin was “progressive” in other ways as well.
 He wanted to do away with classical studies as a dominant presence in the curriculum.
 And like Hamilton, he subscribed to the then-radical notion that slavery ought to be abolished.

 Thomas Jefferson is perhaps more complicated.
 He is rarely credited with being a forerunner of post-war conservative thought as defined and reclaimed by Russell Kirk.
-Certainly Jefferson has been roundly attacked on this blog.
+Certainly Jefferson has been roundly attacked on this journal.
 But the Sage of Monticello actually had many ideas to commend him to conservative thinkers today.
 To cite just one example, his skepticism of the money men rings truer than ever after the criminal behavior in recent years on Wall Street.

 Hamilton, Madison, Washington, Franklin, Jefferson—what all five iconic founders had in common was the ambition to make the United States not just an empire, but the greatest republican empire the world had ever seen.
 In some ways (as Winston Elliott put it last night after two whiskey sours) these founders were the original neocons.
 However much populist conservatives draw from and are happy with this pedigree, it cannot sit well with conservatives in the tradition of Russell Kirk.

-I see many of the imaginative conservatives on this blog following more in the footsteps of the great Anti-Federalists—George Mason, Patrick Henry, Richard Henry Lee, Edmund Randolph, Mercy Otis Warren, and others.
+I see many of the imaginative conservatives on this journal following more in the footsteps of the great Anti-Federalists—George Mason, Patrick Henry, Richard Henry Lee, Edmund Randolph, Mercy Otis Warren, and others.
 Do we seek to “restore” their idea of the republic—paradoxically, a republic that never existed?